Jala3400/Logo_to_ASCII/docs/tutorial.md

 For alignment issues we can add padding or use `--center`.
 See the [size and position tutorial](tutorial/tutorial-size-position.md) for a deeper explanation.

-Here we apply a padding in the x-axis and y-axis of half a block, so the points looks pointier (you can get information about the block size and more using `--verbose`, check out [this section](#other)).
+Here we apply a padding in the x-axis and y-axis of half a block, so the points look pointier (you can get information about the block size and more using `--verbose`, check out [this section](#other)).

 ```bash
 l2a .\images\Cross_Calatrava.png --padx 4 --pady 8